caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Wed Apr 2 2020

+Gathered the most relevant comments people have made on my Medium post about remote work.
+I think this will give me the right starting point to write the appropriate book, moving forward.
+I can already recognize patterns.
+I want to write some follow up articles to get more people engaged and link them to my site, where I can capture more info.
+Just a rough initial idea.
+In the meanwhile, I'll keep making progress on the book.

 ## Wed Apr 1 2020

 No tangible progress was made today.
 Been drafting some ideas on how to better communicate the purpose of the book.
 I'm thinking I should employ a more progressive strategy rather than writing a full blown book that no one actually finds it helpful in the end.
 Still running through ideas.